 Cookies ... nothing is better than a delicious home-made cookie!
 In this lesson, you can see that drawing this popular cartoon food can easily be done using only a few basic circles, irregular curved lines and plain colors.
 That's right!
 No need to add color gradients to create depth or volume.

-The basic shadow added on the left of the illustration is a nice addition if you want to give more personality to your work! :)
+The basic shadow added on the left of the illustration is a nice addition if you want to give more personality to your work!
+You can either try the video lesson or use the written tutorial found below.
+More videos featuring delicious food can be found on my Youtube channel.

 Drawing a beautiful cartoon watermelon like this one can easily be done if you follow all steps carefully.
 First, you need to draw one straight line on top and four curved lines below the fruit to create the basic shape.
 Then, add several small seeds inside the image using tiny oval shapes made with one pointed end.